 While at camp, all campers must be responsible for their own words and actions, be honest, act with integrity, be accountable, and show respect for others.
 Camp Liberté has a zero tolerance for bullying and fighting.

-To help determine if Camp Liberté is the right camp this summer, we have gathered a series of Frequently Asked Questions for parents and children, provided information about Camp Papillion, which we refer to as Camp East and Camp Horizon, which is called Camp West.
+To help determine if Camp Liberté is the right camp this summer, we have gathered a series of Frequently Asked Questions for parents and children.

 All campers get to look forward to six fun-filled days of great outdoor activities such as swimming, canoeing, zip lining, and fishing along with doing crafts, singing camp songs, or getting involved in a talent show or a play.